dart-lang/dart-pad/CONTRIBUTING.md

 ## Other

-See internal readme at go/dartpad-manual.
+See internal details at go/dartpad-manual.